watson-developer-cloud/api-guidelines/swagger-coding-style.md

 Use the `"x-content-type-required"` annotation on an operation to specify that an operation requires the request to contain a "content-type" header parameter.
+When this annotation is not present, the content-type parameter is defined as optional.

 ### Accept description and required